CameronBodine/PINGMapper/docs/gettingstarted/Running.md

 ### Note on sonar file structure

+PINGMapper supports the same file formats in batch mode as in single-log mode.
+See the [Note on sonar file structure](#note-on-sonar-file-structure) above for the full list of supported formats and their directory structures.

-Sonar recordings from Humminbird&reg; side imaging sonar systems are saved to a SD card inserted into the control head.
-Each sonar recording consists of a `DAT` file and commonly named subdirectory containing `SON` and `IDX` files.
-The directory of saved recordings have the following structure, where `ParentDirectory`:
+For Humminbird&reg; recordings, the directory of saved recordings should have the following structure:

 ```
 AllRecordings